 Pst: We have a China Destination Guide crammed full of go-to guides that map out your itinerary.
 Helpful, right?

-But when it comes to Beijing, we've talked to our ILP volunteers and gotten their favorite options for hostels in this city.
-There are a few different options depending on what you're looking for and your budget:
+But when it comes to Beijing, we've talked to our ILP volunteers and gotten their favorite options for hostels in this city, that are in the right spot for the right price.

 - Red Lantern Hostel